 Urgent!
-Captive wild horses and burros need shelter now as extreme summer weather hits!
-STOP baking them in the sun!
+Captive wild horses and burros need shelter now as extreme winter weather hits!
+STOP the abuse!
 It's killing them.

-The freezing winter weather has come and gone.
-Captive icons of American freedom, wild horses & burros, were denied shade and shelter from the freezing winds, snow, icy rain, with only the muck (manure & urine) to lie down in-despite public outrage..
+The freezing winter weather is here again!
+Captive icons of American freedom, wild horses & burros, were denied shade and shelter from extreme triple digit heat waves during the summer.
+Now they will be forced to endure the freezing winds, snow, and icy rain, with only the muck (manure & urine) to lie down in--despite public outrage.

-The Bureau of Land Management (BLM), the federal agency in charge of protecting wild horses and burros, ignores public outcry and is only performing "studies" on shade--despite offers to build shade structures at no cost to the feds.
+The Bureau of Land Management (BLM), the federal agency in charge of protecting wild horses and burros, ignores public outcry and performed "studies" on shade--despite offers to build shade structures at no cost to the feds.
 It's obvious captive wild horses need the basics of animal husbandry: food, shelter, water . . .
 How can the feds be so cruel to deny them this?

 In the summer, the majority of captive wild horses are at risk of heat stroke and death because there is no shade during the hot summer months at Palomino Valley Center (Reno), Rock Springs (Wyoming) and other BLM holding facilities in the U.S.A.